sannysuarez/sannysuarez.github.io/README.md

 - **YOU** - For reading this documentation and testing my simple web App.
 I hope you enjoyed the ride!
 - More acknowledges to come before the session is due.

+## Licensing
+surf the web App with no boundaries but the usage of the datasets therein will be shared in mean time.